samichau/mplusmuseum-stories/README.md

 ## How this Fits

-This repository contains the source code for the M+ Stories website.
-It is largely an early-stage work in progress at the moment.
+This repository contains the source code for the M+ Stories front-end web application.

 ### Prerequisites